mattiejastje/HitmanTracker/README.md

   * Never spotted.

   Target presence no longer affects eligibility.
+  This is an intentional deviation from the original rule so that "Silent Assassin" can be tracked also in checkpoints without targets.

 - Score-based rating is awarded as follows:

-  * Calculate Agent, ..., Shadow tiers regardless of Silent Assassin, using the same percentage thresholds as the original system.
+  * Calculate score-based rating regardless of Silent Assassin.
+  * Use the same percentage thresholds as the original system.
   * Show the score required for the highest achievable rating (e.g. 80% of the "shadow score" if Specialist is the highest achievable rating).
   * Scores for evidence removed, objectives completed, target kill, and signature kill, are color-coded: they show green only when they are at their maximum possible value so can easily tell if you are still missing objectives, evidence, or targets.

-This system:
+This better reflects player performance while remaining faithful to the rating system of the original game:

-* Makes Silent Assassin achievable in all appropriate scenarios.
+* Makes Silent Assassin achievable for all rated checkpoints.
 * Decouples skill-based rating from score-based rating.
 * Provides full transparency on scoring thresholds.

-This results in a system that better reflects player performance while remaining faithful to the structure of the original game.

 Known issues:

-* If a checkpoint is unrated,
-  at the moment the tracker is unable to track the statistics, and awards an "Unrated" rating.
+* If a checkpoint is unrated (i.e. when no score board is shown in the game), at the moment the tracker is unable to track the statistics, and awards an "Unrated" rating.
   The technical reason for this is that the tracker uses the score board,